 Try your hand at design and come up with your own object list.

-When the Sale button is clicked, the form should become ready for another order, with all CheckBoxes returned to their original values.
+When the Sale button is clicked, the form should become ready for another order, with all CheckBoxes returned to their original values and the order number increased by one.

 HINTS: Use global constants for prices and a global variable for the order number.
 Try to find patterns in the toppings and group them accordingly.
 Don't be intimidated by the size of the task, just break it down while you're designing it, and then code it when you get the design finished.